Amasirat/Obsidian/Enneagrams.md

 * They get moody, irrational and self-indulgent.
 * They start to live in fantasy lands where they can do wahtever they want without repercussions.
 * If they do that, they get plagued with shame and a sense of guilt.
-* They can turn the rage they have against others towards themselves.
+* They can turn the rage that they usually have against others, towards themselves.
 * They can feel depressed and run into trouble if they find out that their vision of the perfect world was false or actually harmful to themselves or others.
 ### Instinctiual Variants